Get guidance and advice on best practice when designing and implementing inclusive oral assessments.

 To prepare students for oral assessments you could:

-• provide clear information to students about the content to be covered, the process and structure of the oral assessment, the material they can bring to the exam, and the marking criteria
+• provide clear information to students about the content to be covered, the process and structure of the oral assessment, the material they can bring with them to the assessment, and the marking criteria

 • share a recorded video demonstrating a typical oral assessment.
 Model relevant questions and answers and how they would be marked according to the rubric